citrusvanilla/tinyflux/docs/source/getting-started.rst

 >>> db.count(Measurement == "_default")
 2

-Points can also be updated.
+Points can also be updated:

 >>> # Update the ``aqi`` field of the Los Angeles point.
 >>> db.update(tag.city == "LA", tags={"aqi": 118})